 Top 25 Coding Errors Leading to Software Vulnerabilities

-Are you sure your software is safe from vulnerabilities?
-The most common software holes are also the most dangerous.
-They are caused by software flaws – configuration or coding errors that actually can be avoided or fixed.
-To help you improve cyber security in your system, here is a review of the most commonly occurring and exploited software weaknesses reported by MITRE (CWE Top 25 2019) and OWASP (OWASP Top 10 2017).
+Is your software free from coding vulnerabilities?
+Software vulnerabilities are caused by configuration or common coding errors in software engineering that actually can be avoided or fixed.
+To help you improve cyber security in your system, here is a review of the most commonly occurring and exploited software weaknesses reported by MITRE (CWE Top 25 2023) and OWASP (OWASP Top 10 2021).

 - Collection and Rating Methodologies